carbon-design-system/carbon-preprocess-svelte/README.md

   safelist: [".bx--grid", ".bx--aspect-ratio", /^\.bx--btn--/],

   /**
-   * Glob patterns (relative to the working directory) of source files to scan
+   * Glob patterns (relative to the project root: Vite `root`, webpack/Rspack
+   * `context`, or the working directory under plain Rollup) of source files
-   * for literal `bx--`-prefixed tokens.
+   * to scan for literal `bx--`-prefixed tokens.
 Every token found is kept.
-Use when
-   * class names are built at runtime.
+   * Use when class names are built at runtime.
 See the warning below.
    *
    * @default undefined
    */